Zephyre3777/OdinRPC/README.md

 # OdinRPC

-This proggram runs Rock Paper scizzors.Using these principle
+This program runs Rock Paper scizzors.Using these principle.

-Computer makes there choice
+Computer makes there choice.

-Player is asked to make choice
+Player is asked to make choice.

-Player enters there choice
+Player enters there choice.

-choice is checked to make sure it is valid
+choice is checked to make sure it is valid.

-Choices are compared and evaluated
+Choices are compared and evaluated.

-Results are shown
+Results are shown.